AccessHope closes the cancer knowledge gap with access to renowned NCI expertise

 Dana-Farber Cancer Institute

 Dana-Farber Cancer Institute in Boston, MA is a Harvard Medical School teaching hospital.
-Ranked with its partners Brigham and Women’s and Boston Children’s Hospitals as the best for cancer care in New England and #4 in the nation by U.S. News & World Report, and #1 in the nation for pediatric cancer care, Dana-Farber is dedicated to a unique balance of cancer care and research, translating discovery into new therapies for patients around the world and offering more than 1,100 clinical trials.
+It is the #1 ranked cancer hospital in New England by US News & World Report.
+Nationwide, it is the only cancer hospital to be ranked in the top 5 for both adult and pediatric oncology care.
+Dana-Farber is dedicated to a unique balance of cancer care and research, translating discovery into new therapies for patients around the world and offering more than 1,100 clinical trials.

 Dana-Farber is a founding member of the Dana-Farber/Harvard Cancer Center (DF/HCC), an NCI-designated Comprehensive Cancer Center, a founding member of the National Comprehensive Cancer Network, the top academic recipient of grant funding from the National Cancer Institute (NCI), and has the most highly cited research of any U.S. cancer center.